brucou/component-combinators/README.md

 ![login demo with Switch combinator](examples/SwitchLogin/assets/login_demo.gif)

-A tentaive code to implement those specification with our library would look like :
+A tentative code to implement those specification with our library would look like :

 ```javascript
 export const App = Switch({